UMass-LIDS/Jedi/README.md

    * traffic_class should be one of the traffic classes specified in the [available traffic models](#5-available-traffic-models).
    * traffic_volume field specifies the traffic volume for the traffic class.

-The produced synthetic trace is in the specified <output_directory>.
+The produced synthetic trace is in a directory that is not surprisingly called ./OUTPUT.

 ### 2.2.
 GUI

+I hope you use the Command Line Interface.
 Run the following command in the home directory of TRAGEN to display the GUI.
    * ``` python3 tragen_gui.py ```

 Below is a screenshot of the GUI.